FranciscoKirhman/BiopREL/README.md

     - Import essential libraries:
     ```python
     import pandas as pd
-    from PyQt5.QtWidgets import QApplication, QFileDialog
     import numpy as np
     ```
-    - Define `select_files(title)` for multi-file selection via a GUI dialog.
-    - Prompt user for the number of file sets for analysis.
-    - Employ `select_files` to select files for each set.

 2. **📦 Data Import, Aggregation, and Initial Viewing**:
     - Loop through each file, read based on their extensions (`.xls` or `.xlsx`), and log any reading errors.
-    - Amalgamate data from each file into `master_df`.
+    - Amalgamate data from each file into `master_df` a dataframe with stress and strain data.
     - Display `master_df` contents to view the aggregated data.

 3. **🔄 Data Processing, Cleaning, and Filtering**: